-Please note that if you wish to apply for the Fulbright-EDUFI Fellowship as well as to the Fulbright Finland fully funded or university sponsored grant, submit only one application.
+Please note that if you wish to apply for the Fulbright-EDUFI Fellowship as well as for the Fulbright Finland Foundation fully funded or Finnish university sponsored grants, submit only one Fulbright program application.
 All the applications are considered in each of the grant categories which the applicant is eligible for.
 Please see the affiliation letter instructions and submission deadline in the Affiliation section on the U.S. Student Program website.